plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

         e.
 Delhi, India

     The agent writes a peom about the city and includes the day and time passed as an argument to the agent.
 Example outcome:

     ![SampleOutome](./assets/one.png)

+    6.5 Task: Test the agent instructions guardrails

-    6.5 The agent only writes poems about the cities, that are defined in the Agent instructions.
+    The agent only writes poems about the cities, that are defined in the Agent instructions.
 Try to ask:

         Subject:   Paul Revere's Ride

-        The answer should be similar to the following:
+    The answer should be reject the request, similar to the following:

     ![SampleOutome2](./assets/two.png)